Alphabet, formerly Google, sets share buyback, shares jump

-SAN FRANCISCO Alphabet Inc (GOOGL.O), known until recently as Google Inc, introduced its first share buyback and beat Wall Street's profit forecast on Thursday, sending its stock to its highest-ever level in after-hours trading.
+SAN FRANCISCO Alphabet Inc, known until recently as Google Inc, introduced its first share buyback and beat Wall Street's profit forecast on Thursday, sending its stock to its highest-ever level in after-hours trading.

 The company's bottom line was boosted by strong gains in mobile search and YouTube advertising, while it kept a tight lid on expenses.